Documentation

 Groups are also used when scheduling PDF reports.
 If a PDF report is generated using a group that can only see a part of the view hierarchy, then the content of the report will also be limited to this view hierarchy.

-Admin - Users of a group with Admin access level have all rights.
-They may add and remove users, groups, policies and monitored resources as well as make all other configuration changes.
+- Users of a group with Admin access level have all rights.
+They may add and remove users, groups, policies and monitored resources as well as make all other configuration changes. - Users of a group with Operator access level may manage and unmanage views and resources as well as acknowledge events add notes. - Users of a group with Reader access level may only view the monitored resources.

-- Operator group users can view dashboards and reports to which their group has been given access as well as run reports on demand.
+- Admin group users cannot be restricted to only parts of the configuration. - Operator group users can view dashboards and reports to which their group has been given access as well as run reports on demand. - Reader group users can view dashboards and reports to which their group has been given access as well as run reports on demand.

-- Operator group users may be given rights to modify existing resources on a per group basis.
+- Operator group users may be given rights to modify existing resources on a per group basis. - Reader group users can be restricted to see only parts of the view hierarchy.

-- Operator group users can be restricted to see only parts of the view hierarchy.
+- Operator group users can be restricted to see only parts of the view hierarchy. - Reader group users cannot open the configuration menus that allow access allowing access to Provisioning, Policies, Reporting, Agents, Users/Groups and other settings.

 - Operator group users cannot open the configuration menus that allow access allowing access to Provisioning, Policies, Reporting, Agents, Users/Groups and other settings.